chernistry/ChatGPT-Counter/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to fork the repository and submit pull requests.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## License